alvinle624/GT-ARM/README.md

 # GT ARM
-GT Armadillo is an individually created 2D Dungeon Crawler Game created implementing system design patterns and architecture from Georgia Tech's CS 2340's Objects and Design curriculum
+GT Armadillo is a 2D Dungeon Crawler Android Game created using system design patterns and architecture from Georgia Tech's CS 2340's Objects and Design curriculum